georgedoescode/VBCanvas/readme.md

 ### Module bundlers

-To use VBCanvas in a module based environment, just import the `createCanvas` function from `VBCanvas` like so:
+To use VBCanvas in a module based environment, import the `createCanvas` function from `VBCanvas` like so:

 ```javascript
 import { createCanvas } from 'VBCanvas';